 Challenge maintains a strong commitment to offering patients and their siblings access to both individual and group art therapy sessions.
 Each program is hosted by our registered and experienced art therapist, Caryn, who can tailor the session to each individual, depending on circumstance, stage of diagnosis and treatment.

-If you would like to find out more about art therapy at Challenge, please contact us via phone or email:
+If you would like to find out more about art therapy at Challenge for your child aged 4 and above, please contact us via phone or email:

 03 9329 8474 OR email@example.com